Guitar Scale Finder

 Make sure you’ve selected fingering from the dropdown menu of the guitar scale finder before clicking search.
 If you select degrees you will see the degrees of the scale, not the fingering you should be using.
 More on degrees later though.

-Each finger on your left hand (unless you’re playing a left handed guitar) is given a number for easy identification.
+Each finger on your left hand (unless you’re playing a

 - Index finger = 1